What is Anti Passback?

 Once a card has been used to enter an area, it cannot be used at the same reader again until the defined time period has passed, for example, 15 minutes.

-Anti-passback works by recording who has entered and exited a specific area.
-This is achieved via access cards that have to be used in conjunction with an access reader.
+Anti passback works by recording who has entered and exited a specific area.
+This is achieved via access cards that have to be used in conjunction with an access reader from the access control system.
 Every time a card is used to enter, it must be used to exit before it can be used to enter again.

 An easy way to imagine this is through the following example: